risk safety

 Collaboration with Justice for Andy Campaign

-Packham collaborates with campaigner Christine Lord, whose son died of vCJD.
-Through website content, he supports calls for accountability and deeper investigation.
+Packham works with campaigners, such as Christine Lord, whose son died of vCJD, supporting accountability and deeper investigation.

 Evidence-Based Advocacy